Ilshidur/node-mercure/README.md

 * Allow the dev to pass an URL in the `Publisher` contructor
 * `Publisher` : allow the user to specify a JWT key and the claims instead of a JWT
 * `Publisher` : getters like `get host()`, `port`, `protocol`...
+* Handle Redis authentication
+* Handle Redis Sentinel mode
+* Handle Redis Cluster mode
 * Increase code quality score
 * JSDoc
 * Logging
 * Unit tests
-* Find a way to clear Redis if the process gets interrupted
 * Benchmarks

 ## State